Colmar Itinerary – Best Things to Do in Colmar in One Day

 How to Get to Colmar

-Flying: Colmar does not have an airport and the closest airports are Strasbourg-Entzheim (70km from Colmar), Basel-Mulhouse-Freiburg (about 70 km away) – from both airports, you can easily get to Colmar by train.
+Flying: Colmar does not have a regular airport and the closest airports are Strasbourg-Entzheim (70km from Colmar), Basel-Mulhouse-Freiburg (about 70 km away) – from both airports, you can easily get to Colmar by train.

 Train: Colmar is linked to the largest French and European cities either directly or by changing trains.
 The train station is close to the old town of Colmar, and after a short walk, you can reach it on foot.